Sequence point: Examples of ambiguity

 Sequence points also come into play when the same variable is modified more than once within a single expression.
 An often-cited example is the C expression i=i++, which apparently both assigns i its previous value and increments i.
 The final value of i is ambiguous, because, depending on the order of expression evaluation, the increment may occur before, after, or interleaved with the assignment.
 The definition of a particular language might specify one of the possible behaviors or simply say the behavior is undefined.
 In C and C++, evaluating such an expression yields undefined behavior.
-Other languages, such as C#, define the precedence of the assignment and increment operator in such a way that the result of the expression i=i++ is guaranteed.
+Other languages, such as C#, define the precedence of the assignment operator and the increment operator in such a way that the result of the expression i=i++ is guaranteed.

-Sequence points in C and C++
+Behavior

+Up to C++03

 In C and C++, sequence points occur in the following places.
 (In C++, overloaded operators act like functions, and thus operators that have been overloaded introduce sequence points in the same way as function calls.)